 Requirements for all Animal Care Interns:

-- Spring/Summer applicants must be available to work at least 3 days each week, including at least one weekend day.
+- Summer applicants must be available to work at least 3 days each week, including at least one weekend day, from Mid-May through August.
 Fall applicants must be available at least 2 days each week.

 - Must be able to lift 50lbs.

 - Must be able to stand for long periods of time and work in varying weather conditions including heat and rain.